WRITER: MANSI BHATIA

 UI International Programs consists of a number of offices, centers, degree

 programs, academic programs, research projects and services.
 Organized under

-scholarship, research and teaching.
+and promote global scholarship, research and teaching.